Danish-summarisation/DanSum/README.md

 ## About The Project

-This repository contains the code for the project of creating an automatic abstractive summariser in Danish.
-We fine-tuned an mT5 model on an abstractive subset of the DaNewsroom dataset.
+This repository contains the code for creating an automatic abstractive summarisation tool in Danish.
+We fine-tuned an target language-specific mT5 model on an abstractive subset of the DaNewsroom dataset.

+The model can be used for summarisation of individual, novel news articles using generate_summary.ipynb, or through the [huggingface API](https://huggingface.co/sarakolding/daT5-summariser).

 ### Get started
 * The DaNewsroom data set can be accessed upon request (https://github.com/danielvarab/da-newsroom)